wrode/Blog/_posts/2016-08-19-Smart contracts.md

 First of all, a normal contract has legal consequences in the 'real world'.
 If the counterparty of a contract does not uphold their part of the agreement, the legal system can be used to hold them accountable.

 On the contrary, a smart contract does not have to be upheld by anyone, it's a set of instructions that self-executes.
-It's important to note however, that the smart contact does not have much precendence in the 'real world'.
+It's important to note however, that the smart contact does not have much precedence in the 'real world'.
 It is only able to send transactions to other accounts on the blockchain, yet these transactions can be balances with real world value.
-Any other precedence must be aquired by creating a "legal wrapper" around the state of the blockchain.
+Any other precedence must be acquired by creating a "legal wrapper" around the state of the blockchain.

 #### Trust

 When entering into a normal contract, several factors play an important role.
 The most obvious part is an understanding of the actual contract.
-The contract lays out the terms and conditions of an agreement in legalese - which is what you are commiting to.
+The contract lays out the terms and conditions of an agreement in legalese - which is what you are committing to.
 Therefore, it is important to understand this legalese and how this is interpreted by the legal system.
-This is why you always carefully read the terms and conditions of your itunes agreement. *You* would never sign an agreement that commits you to providing your firstborn as payment for using their service, as 98% of people [would](http://papers.ssrn.com/sol3/papers.cfm?abstract_id=2757465).
+This is why you always carefully read the terms and conditions of your iTunes agreement. *You* would never sign an agreement that commits you to providing your firstborn as payment for using their service, as 98% of people [would](http://papers.ssrn.com/sol3/papers.cfm?abstract_id=2757465).

 ![Firstborn]({{ site.url }}/assets/images/Firstborn.png){:style="width:60%; margin: 0 20%"}